How To Change Speed Of Gallery Slideshow Squarespace

 A few weeks ago Chris posted a tutorial for creating a Slider with Sliding Background Images.
 Around the same time I was working on some new swipeable galleries, and then Chris suggested I write upwardly a tutorial for how to add swipe support to his slider.
 Here it is!

 When creating a swipeable gallery there are 2 techniques — that I know of — you can choose from.
-You tin animate the scroll position, or move the element using translate.
-There are pros and cons to each.
+You tin animate the scroll position, or move the element using translate

 Using Interpret

-Moving the slider with interpret gives you the advantage of hardware acceleration and subpixel animation.
+gives you the advantage of hardware acceleration and subpixel animation.
 Yet, on the initial touch event you might notice a small delay — only a few tens of milliseconds — before the slider starts moving.
 This isn't very well documented, I've just noticed it in my experience.

 Using Overflow Whorl